cyberwookiee/CodingPractice/README.md

 ## Building

-  Run `mvn package`.
+### Building Directly with maven

+  1. Clone this repo.
+  2. In a terminal, navigate to the cloned repo and run `mvn package`.
 This will also run all tests.

+### Building in a docker container

+  1. Clone this repo.
+  2. In a terminal, navigate to the cloned repo and run `docker build -t CodingPractice .`
+  3. Run `docker run -t CodingPractice`.
+This will build the project and run all tests.

 ## Running

   There is nothing to run, sorry :-(